uwe-app/website/site/docs/reference/helpers/import.md

 Do not specify a file extension when importing files using this syntax.
 {{/note}}

-When importing files using a string name the helper will walk the parent hierarchy to find the first template that matches the given name.
+When importing files using a name the helper will walk the parent hierarchy to find the first template that matches the given name.

-It is recommended to use a named template using a string value whenever possible but sometimes you may need to reference a template outside of the parent folder hierarchy.
+It is recommended to use a named template whenever possible but sometimes you may need to reference a template outside of the parent folder hierarchy.
 The `import` helper will also accept a path to the template but in this case you must specify the file extension:

 ```handlebars
 \{{import ../../docs/footer.hbs}}